menggekkd/menggekkd.github.io/README.md

 ## Notes

 This website was built with AI assistance (ChatGPT, Copilot) during development.
-(I was desperately fixing bugs everywhere...
-AHHHHH...)
+(Don't think AI can generate this whole complete website out directly in one step, this website project is after many debugging and modification to present this effect.)

 ## License & Copyright